wllclngn/School/Graduate-School/CIS657/FINAL/README.md

 ## Project Overview

-The XINU SIM Builder (`xinu_builder`) provides a suite of Python scripts to manage the lifecycle of a XINU OS simulation.
+The XINU SIM Builder (`xinu_sim`) provides a suite of Python scripts to manage the lifecycle of a XINU OS simulation.
 It is designed to:
 - Generate necessary header files and C source files for the simulation.
 - Compile the XINU OS source code along with the simulation-specific files using GCC.
 - Provide a clean build process.